Paul Silas, 3-time NBA champion, longtime coach, dies at 79

 Eventually, Silas would take over in Cleveland.
 He got there in 2003, the same year the Cavaliers drafted James.

-“I coached LeBron for two years, his first two years, and LeBron was unbelievable,” Paul Silas said.
-“At 18 years old, he knew about Bill Russell, he knew about a lot of players who came through that most players his age don’t even know.
-And he understood the game.
-I made LeBron a point/forward because I didn’t have one when he first started.
-He didn’t say a word to me.
-He just took over the game and we did well.”
+”I coached LeBron for two years, his first two years, and LeBron was unbelievable,” Paul Silas said. ”At 18 years old, he knew about Bill Russell, he knew about a lot of players who came through that most players his age don’t even know.
+And he understood the game.”

 In time, James would become a champion.
 It took Paul Silas a few years to get to that level as a player as well.

 He was a five-time All-Defensive team selection who averaged 9.4 points and 9.9 rebounds in 16 seasons with the St. Louis and Atlanta Hawks, Phoenix, Boston, Denver and Seattle.
-Silas won two titles with the Celtics — the first coming in his 10th season as a player — and claimed a third with the SuperSonics.
-He averaged 12.8 points and 13.8 rebounds in the 1976 Finals for Boston against the Suns.
+Silas won two titles with the Celtics – the first coming in his 10th season as a player – and claimed a third with the SuperSonics.
+At 36, he was then the NBA’s oldest player when he retired.
+And as the union president, Silas oversaw a time where rosters grew, salaries rose and benefits improved.

-“Paul Silas was a giant in basketball circles,” former NBA player Rex Chapman wrote Sunday on Twitter.
-“A great man.
-Was fortunate to spend a couple of seasons with Paul when he was an (assistant) coach with the Suns.
-I don’t know anyone with a bad word to say about him — ever.
-A sad day.”
+”Respected by all those who encountered him throughout the NBA, we are grateful for his contributions to the game across a lifetime in basketball,” the Suns said Sunday.

 Paul Silas played his college basketball at Creighton, averaging 20.5 points and 21.6 rebounds in three seasons.
 He was voted into the College Basketball Hall of Fame in 2017.

-“I am deeply saddened to hear of the passing of Creighton legend Paul Silas,” Bluejays coach Greg McDermott said.
-“His illustrious career as a player and coach will be matched by few.”
+Said Bluejays coach Greg McDermott: ”His illustrious career as a player and coach will be matched by few.”